00life/bash/README.md

 # 2. Set the trap (runs rm when script exits, even if it fails)
+# Since temporary files persist after a script crashes or finishes, use a **Trap** to delete them automatically on exit.
 # EXIT covers normal finish, Ctrl+C, and errors.
 trap 'rm -f "$tmp_file"' EXIT
 trap 'echo "Script failed at $LINENO"' ERR